Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 \subsubsection{Metric}

 \emph{Relevance}, characterized by \emph{negative cross entropy (N-CE)}, is set to a common metric for all tasks, which is the logarithmic loss \cite{zaidi2020information}. \emph{Top-1 Accuracy} is set to the task-specific metric for classification, while \emph{mean per joint position error (MPJPE)} and \emph{procrustes analysis-MPJPE (PA-MPJPE)} are also set to the task-specific metrics for the MM-Fi's human pose estimation.
 CE terms are easy to estimate in classification but difficult in regression.
-In this regard, we adopt mean square error (MSE) instead of CE for regression, since the two, MSE and CE, are equivalent under the Gaussian assumption \cite{DBLP:conf/iclr/YuYLJP24} to some extent.
-Sum-rate, namely, the total rate, is set to measure the communication overhead besides (\ref{eq_st}) and (\ref{eq_st_reverse}).
+In this regard, we adopt mean square error (MSE) instead of CE for regression, since the two, MSE and CE, are equivalent under the Gaussian assumption \cite{DBLP:conf/iclr/YuYLJP24}.
+Finally, sum-rate, i.e., the total communication rate, is set to measure the communication overhead besides (\ref{eq_st}) and (\ref{eq_st_reverse}).